pattan-net/pattan-email/README.md

 >  export SENDGRID_API_KEY="YOUR SENDGRID API KEY"
 3. Generate config by redirecting this output to a file or copy/paste to a file.
 Keep this file out of your repo as it will contain your sendgrid api key
 > pe gc
 4. Use the output from the command in step three to initialize the PattanEmail class.

->    from pattan_sendgrid.PattanEmail import PattanEmail
+    from pattan_sendgrid import PattanEmail
->    ... {define PATTAN_EMAIL_CONFIG_JSON with the contents of the step 3 output}
+     ...
->    emailer = PattanEmail(PATTAN_EMAIL_CONFIG_JSON)
+    emailer = PattanEmail(PATTAN_EMAIL_CONFIG_JSON)

 ## Resources